-This informative session inspired me to create the following interview questions that you can use to qualify a digital marketer (or anyone in marketing who contributes to company growth) during the hiring process.
+This informative session inspired me to create the following list of marketing interview questions that you can use to qualify a digital marketer (or anyone in marketing who contributes to company growth) during the hiring process.

 Question 1.
 Thinking back to a previous position, describe the value your company and its products or services offered to your customer.